GETTING STARTED

 Watch tutorial video on how to create an account

-Once your Upstream account balance reaches $500 or more, then to continue trading, you will be prompted to complete our light-touch KYC process, which we’ve made as fast and frictionless as possible.
-Complete a few pieces of personal information, snap a photo your ID, then we’ll verify your data.
-Once approved, you can continue to fund, you can withdraw cash, and, of course, continue to trade NFTs and all available quoted securities.
+Once your Upstream account balance reaches $500 or more, you will be prompted to complete our light-touch KYC process to continue trading, which we’ve made as fast and frictionless as possible.
+Complete a few pieces of personal information, snap a photo of your ID, then we’ll verify your data.
+Once approved, you can continue to fund, you can withdraw cash, and, of course, continue to trade Collectibles and all available quoted securities.

 What to have handy: